Climate and Nature Crisis

 Language

-• Use accurate terms such as “climate emergency,” “global heating,” “climate breakdown,” “biodiversity/nature loss,” “ecological crisis,” and “fossil fuels” where appropriate.
+• Use accurate terms such as “climate change,” “global heating,” “climate breakdown,” “biodiversity/nature loss,” “ecological crisis,” “fossil fuels” where appropriate.
+Reporters may also consider it appropriate to use specific terms adopted by the scientific community, such as “climate emergency”.

 • Be cautious with metaphors that trivialise or oversimplify (e.g. “Earth’s fever” is acceptable in some explanatory contexts; avoid framing that suggests the situation is either hopeless or trivial).